basicBot/source/README.md

 Usage
 -----

-_Will be updated after the bot has is ready for use._
+_Will be updated after the bot is ready for use._

 ###Commands###